shootermv/enchancing-heroes-tour-example/README.md

 ## Validation
 No serious app cannot function without using forms and if so - validation is important feature.
 Here i added simple 'required' validation of 'name' and 'email' inputs of hero at 'details' page.
 Until field is invalid - the 'save' button blocked from saving

+## ngContent
+When you need some custom markup to be contained inside your component - best way to handle this- by using 'ng-content' directive.
+I have created a 'deed' component that conditionally displays 🍔 emoji(for unknown reason) if the hero deed is bad